jamesblasco/intl_translation_format/README.md

 **intl_translation_ota**

+Experimental package for loading translations on the go with intl library

+**intl_translation_ota_flutter**

-Experimental package for loading translations on the go
+Experimental package for loading translations on the go with Flutter localization delegates